 Healed People Heal Structures & Heal Others

-For six years, Naomi built a global reputation in the field of Critical Librarianship, a discipline that examines and challenges systemic inequalities within the profession.
-Known for her positively unique outlook and strong advocacy for change, she led powerful conversations on Decolonisation and Social Justice.
-She delivered keynote addresses at prestigious institutions, including the University of Cambridge, the Black Caucus of the American Library Association (USA), and South Africa’s Breaking New Ground: Carving a Decolonised Collection Path Symposium.
-Recognised for her expertise, Naomi was sought out by the British Library to provide guidance on their Black Collections.
-Despite a demanding schedule, she also organised and hosted the widely attended webinar :’Librarians for Critical Digital Justice #CritLibVsTech’, in collaboration with UCL Information Studies, drawing over 170 global participants.
-Her impact earned her recognition from IFLA and the Goethe Institute as an Emerging International Voice, cementing her influence in the field.
+For six years, I built a global reputation in the field of Critical Librarianship, a discipline that examines and challenges systemic inequalities within the profession.
+Known for my positively unique outlook and strong advocacy for change, I led powerful conversations on Decolonisation and Social Justice.
+I delivered keynote addresses at prestigious institutions, including the University of Cambridge, the Black Caucus of the American Library Association (USA), and South Africa’s Breaking New Ground: Carving a Decolonised Collection Path Symposium.

-Her aims:
+My aims:

-To centre Liberation, Decolonial justice and systemic change to heal systems, structures and people.
+To centre Liberation, Decolonial justice and systemic change to heal Systems, Structures and People.

 Black and gold Education is an acronym for: